CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/Network-Troubleshooting/_index.md

 **Cut-through Mode Support**

 [Cut-through
-mode](Buffer-and-Queue-Management.html#src-8363032_BufferandQueueManagement-cut_through_mode)
+mode](Buffer-and-Queue-Management.html#src-83630326755_BufferandQueueManagement-cut_through_mode)
-is **not** supported for ERSPAN in Cumulus Linux on switches using Broadcom Tomahawk, Trident II+ and Trident II ASICs.
+is **not** supported for ERSPAN in Cumulus Linux on switches using Broadcom Tomahawk, Trident II+, and Trident II ASICs.

 Cut-through mode **is** supported for ERSPAN in Cumulus Linux on switches using Mellanox Spectrum ASICs.